mikegreen/terraform-vault-namespace-demo/README.md

 # terraform-vault-namespace-demo
-Demo to create a namespace in Vault, add policy/secret engine all using Terraform Feedback and additions welcome.
+Demo to create a namespace in Vault, add policy/secret engine all using Terraform.

+Feedback and additions welcome.

 Note ~> Namespaces in Vault require Vault Enterprise.

 ## Purpose of this repo